pokys82/docker-flask/README.md

 docker run -p 5000:5000 <docker-name>
 ```

-# To run k8s docker-name should be flask-api!
+# To run app in minikube the docker-name should be flask-api!